by: Kimberly Davis

 Special Forces Assessment & Selection (SFAS): 3 weeks

-- After successful completion of SFAS, soldiers are given their language and their military occupational specialty (MOS) assignments.
-The different MOS assignments are discussed during Phase III and the languages are discussed during Phase IV.
+- After successfully completing SFAS, soldiers are given their language and military occupational specialty (MOS) assignments.
+The different MOS assignments are discussed during Phase III, and the languages are discussed during Phase IV.

 - Common Leader Training (CLT): 2 weeks